tekknolagi/tekknolagi.github.com/union-find.md

         uf[x] = y
 ```

+This makes it so easy to drop this into any existing or new project.
+No
+library, just 10 lines of code.

 This implementation does not do path compression or union-by-rank, the features
 that get peak performance, but adding those features in can be done
 incrementally and without changing the API.